CRIMINAL FINANCE ACT – 2017

-The CFA was passed to ensure companies in the UK take reasonable prevention procedures to prevent the facilitation of tax evasion either in the UK or abroad.
+The CFA was passed to ensure companies in the United Kingdom ("UK”) take reasonable prevention procedures to prevent the facilitation of tax evasion either in the United Kingdom or abroad.

 We are committed to preventing the criminal facilitation of tax evasion.
 This commitment extends to anyone acting on our behalf.

-Due to the nature of our business, the risks are considered to be low but have been identified as:
+Due to the nature of our business, the risks (following a review of the services we provide) are considered to be low but have been identified as:

-- Being asked by a supplier to pay in cash, knowing or reasonably knowing that their intension is not to declare the receipt for VAT or other reasons;
+ii. being asked by a supplier to pay in cash, knowing or reasonably knowing that their intension is not to declare the receipt for VAT or other reasons; and

-- Employees receiving money direct from a Company, using personal bank accounts.
+iii. employees receiving money direct from a company, using personal bank accounts.